Parking at SSP

 What happens if a member stays longer than 3 hours?

-The member would need to pay for the additional time over and above the 3 hours.
+The member would be charged for the additional time over and above the 5 hours.

 -